-You’ll find yourself in the heart of the city after a 15-minute drive from the airport.
-Macau may be small but it is a fully developed region.
+You’ll find yourself in the heart of the city after a 15-minute drive from the airport and Macau may be small but it is a fully developed region.
 It has ferry terminals that are connected to Hong Kong and Shenzhen, China.
 Most of the hotel-casinos house more than a hundred shops including restaurants, retail stores, and entertainment hubs.
-To further guide you, here are some of the places to visit and the things that you can do in a day to fill your Macau wanderlust.
+If you only have one day to explore Macau, here are the top fun things to do and explore for a day trip in this great city!

 POINTS OF INTEREST

 Ready for some sky-high adventure?
 Macau Tower has a range of extremely intense activities such as bungy and sky jumps, sky walks, and tower climbs.
 At 233m / 764ft, the AJ Hackett Macau Tower bungy is the highest commercial bungy jump in the world.
 The tower has unique entertainment and dining options and its 360-degree view of the city makes for a great start to your day trip!
 If you want to spend more time inside the building, Toys”R”Us will surely get your kids’ attention on the 2nd floor, or try Macau’s largest 3D movie theater on the 4th floor.

 After enjoying the heights, it’s time to stroll around the historic center.
 Senado Square and the the street running past it, San Malo, are central points in the downtown and here you’ll find a lot of local delicacies and souvenir shops lined up on your way to the famous Ruins of St. Paul’s.
 This became the biggest Catholic church in East Asia when it was completed in 1637 after refurbishments due to burning down twice.
 Unfortunately, the church caught fire again in 1835 due to a strong typhoon—leaving the stone facade that is standing today.
 It is officially enlisted as part of the UNESCO World Heritage Site Historic Centre of Macao.